-A customs exam charge or fee is incurred if a shipment is pulled for a customs examination.
-The importer is liable for any customs fees, including exams charges on shipments that are brought into the U.S. under their name.
+If your shipment is pulled for a Customs examination you will be charged a Customs exam fee.
+The importer is liable for any Customs fees, including exams charges on shipments that are brought into the country.

-The U.S. Customs and Border Protection (CBP) chooses shipments to examine by looking in their targeting system that applies a score to each shipment that comes in.
-If the score is above a certain number, it prompts further review of the contents of the container.
+The U.S. Customs selects shipments to examine with the help of their targeting system which applies a score to each shipment that comes in.
+If the score is above CBP’s standard, a further review of the shipment is conducted.

-While the exact procedures are unknown, we know that CBP inspects newer importers at a higher frequency than they do with shippers who have more seniority.
+While the exact procedures are unknown, CBP inspects newer importers at a higher frequency than they do with shippers who have more seniority.